BryanChiu/Mactivision/README.md

 team (Mactivision) has developed various cognitive tests disguised as mini-games which will measure users’ strengths and weaknesses in performing various atomic challenges (game tasks), each corresponding to different cognitive and motor abilities.
-Each test is a play-through of a series of mini-games, called a Mini-game Battery.
-After each mini-game, data is recorded of the user’s gameplay, which can then be processed, by researchers, to measure the user’s performance in the cognitive and motor abilities being measured.
-Each Battery can be tailored to the researcher’s specifications, and thus can be used to measure the change in a user’s performance when using different mini-game parameters.
+As they are measurements, these mini-games cannot be won or lost; there is no scoring or feedback that would otherwise try to encourage the user to "do better".
+Each test is a play-through of a series of mini-games, called a Mini-Game Battery.

+After each mini-game, data is
+recorded of the user’s gameplay, which can then be processed, by researchers, to measure the user’s performance in the cognitive and motor abilities being measured.
+Each Battery can be tailored to the researcher’s specifications, with any combination and any number of mini-games, and thus can be used to measure the change in a user’s performance when using different mini-game parameters.

 ### Digger